stevenle303/LePhotoProject/README.md

 Users can register for an account, filter through images, add different categories, and the most important feature is looking back on the memories.

-What tech stack does it use?
+How was PicOfLife Built?

-Python, Django Framework, Cloudinary
+Python, HTML, CSS, JS, Django Framework, Cloudinary